vokegpu/ekg-docs/model/header.md

 The point obvious here:
 -- Why [OO](https://en.wikipedia.org/wiki/Object-oriented_programming) is used here?
--- Why is there lot of bloat setters/getters?
+-- Why are there lot of bloat setters/getters?

 #### Answering All These Questions